kenneth4729/PCLU-WRO-FUTURE-ENGINEER-/README.md

 # PCLU
-Hey! if you're reading this, We are the Team ARAPAAP symbolyze the dream and hope of our team.
-Thank you in advance for taking in consideration to read our report for the self driving car category, We hope you enjoy reading our report
+Hey!
+If you're reading this, we are the Team POLYTECH: symbolyze the dream and hope of our team.
+Thank you in advance for taking in consideration to read our report for the self-driving car category.
+We hope you enjoy reading our report.

-Team Name: Polytech
+Team Name: **Polytech**

-Robot Name: Arapaap
+Robot Name: **Arapaap**

-Match Name: Self-Driving Car
+Match Name: **Self-Driving Car**

 - [1.0 Introduction](#10-Introduction)
   - [1.1 About us!!](#11-About-us)